pantherprotocol/panther-core/docs/dev-guide.md

 ### Register the classic staking type

-Go to `zkp-staking` repository. we need to call `addTerms()` on the `Staking` contract to register the `classic` type of staking with appropriate terms.
+Go to `panther-core` repository. we need to call `addTerms()` on the `Staking` contract to register the `classic` type of staking with appropriate terms.
 There is a Hardhat task which makes this easy:

     yarn hardhat terms:add --network localhost